-Step 1 – Initial Enquiry: The application process begins with the completion of our Initial Enquiry Form, which can be completed online by clicking here or downloaded from here and returned via email or post.
+The application process begins with the completion of our Initial Enquiry Form, which can be completed online by clicking here or downloaded from here and returned via email or post.

-Step 5: – Acceptance: After completion of the two-week trial, parents will be asked to confirm their unequivocal commitment to this education and the Parents’ Charter, which is a pre-requisite for entrance into the school community.
+Upon accepting a permanent place, parents will be asked to confirm their unequivocal commitment to this education and the Parents’ Charter, which is a pre-requisite for entrance into the school community.

 *Although The Acorn School is a day school, in exceptional circumstances we can help arrange accommodation with local families for Upper School students whose families are unable to move to the area.
 Please contact us for more information.

 *Due to the limited availability of teachers, there is minimal special needs provision in this school.
 The school is unable to accept children with emotional or behavioural difficulties, nor can it accept children who have an educational statement.